progmodEK/flow-driven-domain/README.md

     implementation "com.progmod:flow-reactive:1.0.0"
 }
 ```
-> the **maven** part part we add in **repositories** is for security reasons, to be able to download the library.
+> the **maven** part part we add in **repositories** contains the credentials to be able to download the library.

 ### Step2 - Action, States and flow.json

-Define ACTIONS, STATES and a process/flow based on these ENUMs.
+Define ACTIONS, STATES and a process/flow JSON file based on these ENUMs.

 - **ACTION ENUM**

+Define a java enum containing the actions your process supports
 ```java
 public enum GreetingAction implements FlowAction {
     HELLO(USER),